-Report to Council on initiatives to enhance Council's corporate identity.

-As required

-- General Manager

-A number of initiatives already undertaken including organisational climate survey, seeking employees' views on a range of functions effecting the operations & service delivery of Council.
+04 Report to Council on initiatives to enhance Council's corporate identity.
+As required Relates to Action - General Manager ACHIEVED TO DATE A number of initiatives already undertaken including organisational climate survey, seeking employees' views on a range of functions effecting the operations & service delivery of Council.
 Feedback has been analysed & a number of actions developed to improve the performance of Council.
 A number of other initiatives have been undertaken including proposed replacement of Council's PABX (report on 5 December), redevelopment of Council's website (go live in February) and establishment of group to improve customer service across Council (discussion paper to Policy Committee on 4 December).
 The entry signs are currently being manufactured and are scheduled for installation by mid December 2006.

-O5 Continue to implement organisation wide customer service As required training programs.

-- General Manager
+05 Continue to implement organisation wide customer servitive training programs. ice As required Relates to Action - General Manager ACHIEVED TO DATE A number of another house been initiated to any ide Council wide out to many complete two in income Theory a in al vala